blockdiag/sphinxcontrib-blockdiag/README.rst

 - exceltable: embed Excel spreadsheets into documents using exceltable_
 - feed: an extension for creating syndication feeds and time-based overviews from your site content
+- findanything_: an extension to add Sublime Text 2 like findanything panel to your documentation to find pages, sections and index entries while typing
 - gnuplot: produces images using gnuplot_ language.
 - googleanalytics: track html visitors statistics
 - googlechart: embed charts by using Google Chart_